 Iowa Wesleyan College is firmly committed to the philosophy and practice of a residential college.
 We believe that the opportunity to live and study in community is a primary and essential element of such a philosophy.
 The College stresses a campus living environment of civil¬ity and respect that fosters student learning and success.
 To this end, all full-time unmarried students who do not live with parents at their primary residence within thirty miles of campus are required to live in college residential facilities.
 Exceptions to this rule may be made for students 23 years of age and older on the first day of classes in August, students living with dependent children, and military veter¬ans with at least two years active military duty.
-Exemptions are not automatic and requests for exemption should be submitted to the Associate Dean of Student Life.
+Exemptions are not automatic and requests for exemption should be submitted to the Director of Student Engagement.

 Parent(s)/guardian(s) of the student requesting an exemption must certify that their student meets one of the above exemptions and is, therefore, eligible to reside off-campus.
 If the College discovers that the student is residing off-campus but does not meet one of the above exemptions, the College reserves the right to bill for room and board.
 Students living off- campus without exemption are also subject to a conduct hearing with College administrators.